-- 1. to consider the election of fifteen directors of the Company for terms expiring in 2019; - 2. to consider and act upon a proposal to amend the Company's Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock from 240,000,000 to 480,000,000; - 3. to consider and act upon a proposal to amend the Company's Amended and Restated Certificate of Incorporation, as amended, to add a forum selection clause; - 4. to consider and act upon a proposal to amend and restate the Company's Amended and Restated Certificate of Incorporation, as amended, to incorporate certain technical, administrative and updating changes as set forth in the proxy statement; - 5. to consider the approval, by non-binding vote, of the 2017 compensation paid to the Company's Named Executive Officers (as defined in the proxy statement) (commonly known as a "say-on-pay" proposal); - 6. to ratify the selection of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 29, 2018: and - 7. to transact such other business as may properly come before the meeting or any adjournments or postponements thereof.
+- 1. to consider the election of fifteen directors of the Company for terms expiring in 2020; - 2. to consider the approval, by non-binding vote, of the 2018 compensation paid to the Company's Named Executive Officers (as defined in the proxy statement) (commonly known as a "say-on-pay" proposal); - 3. to ratify the selection of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 28, 2019; and - 4. to transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on April 2, 2018 are entitled to notice of and to vote at the meeting or any adjournments or postponements thereof.
+Only stockholders of record at the close of business on March 25, 2019 are entitled to notice of, and to vote at, the meeting or any adjournments or postponements thereof.

 The Company is pleased to take advantage of the Securities and Exchange Commission rules that allow issuers to furnish proxy materials to their stockholders on the Internet.
 The Company believes the rules allow it to provide its stockholders with the information they need, while lowering the costs of delivery and reducing the environmental impact of the Annual Meeting.
-Accordingly, stockholders of record at the close of business on April 2, 2018 will receive a Notice Regarding the Availability of Proxy Materials and may vote at the Annual Meeting and any adjournment or postponement of the meeting.
+Accordingly, stockholders of record at the close of business on March 25, 2019 will receive a Notice Regarding the Availability of Proxy Materials and may vote at the Annual Meeting and any adjournment or postponement of the meeting.